 The company we keep is crucial to shaping our life outcomes.
 Peterson’s third rule for life stresses the importance of befriending the people who are good for us.

 Surrounding yourself with people who want to see your life improved means they will pull you up.
-They show the right way when you’re going wrong.
+They show you the right way when you’re going wrong.

 But, the people who are not good for you will not only pull you down but also encourage bad behavior.